mirkosignorelli/csv/README.md

 Data and code to reproduce the simulations and data analysis presented in:

-Signorelli, M., Cutillo, L..
-On community structure validation in real networks. arXiv preprint arXiv:1710.06611.
+Signorelli, M., Cutillo, L. (in review).
+On community structure validation in real networks.

 This folder comprises 3 subfolders: